South Norwalk station

-South Norwalk station is a commuter rail stop on the Metro-North Railroad's New Haven Line and CTrail's Shore Line East located in Norwalk, Connecticut.
+South Norwalk station is a commuter rail station in Norwalk, Connecticut, served by the Metro-North Railroad's New Haven Line.
 It is owned and managed by the Norwalk Transit District.
 The station is the point where the New Haven Line's Danbury Branch connects to the Northeast Corridor, as well as a peak-hour terminal for some express trains.
-It is the last stop for New Haven super-express trains before they run non-stop to Grand Central Terminal in New York.
-Just east of the station is the South Norwalk Railroad Bridge, and next to that is the SoNo Switch Tower Museum, a preserved switch tower which is open on summer weekend afternoons.
-Amtrak uses the inner tracks as it does not stop at South Norwalk.
+Just east of the station are the South Norwalk Railroad Bridge and SoNo Switch Tower Museum.

-The predecessor station in the same location was named Norwalk & South Norwalk in timetables of the New York, New Haven and Hartford and successor Penn Central.